 - Restrict traffic from end user machines going to outside destinations (IM, P2P, ftp, external mail servers, etc.)

 ESP can enforce policy rules.
 Example - file x should have permissions y.
 If a (privileged) user changes the permissions on the designated file, ESP will first report non-compliance and then automatically set permissions back to what were originally dictated by policy.

 What kinds of reports are provided?

-All data is stored in a full-featured relational database.
+All data is stored in a full-featured relational database and data warehouse.
 There are extensive predefined reports that can be run directly or scheduled to be run on a periodic basis.
 Reports can be viewed directly in the UI, exported to CSV or XML format, rendered to printable format, or optionally emailed to specific recipients.

 How does ESP control access to key systems?

-The ESP system implements access control policies at the host level.
-The ESP Agent runs at the kernel level and monitors all packets in and out of managed machines to assure they conform to policy.
-Non-compliant traffic is detected and reported, and, optionally, can be blocked.
-The access control policies can be expressed using the ESP Dynamic Groups, e.g. "Only Finance users can connect to SAP ERP servers."
-This enables adaptation of access control policies according to changes in the environment as host group memberships are updated.
+The ESP system implements access control policies at the host or endpoint level.
+The ESP Agent runs at the kernel level and monitors all packets in and out of managed systems to assure they conform to policy.
+Non-compliant traffic is detected, reported, and optionally blocked.
+Network segmentation can be implemented at different logical levels through access control policies that can be expressed using the ESP Dynamic Groups, e.g. "Only Finance users can connect to SAP ERP servers."
+This enables segmentation adaptation by automatically redeploying access control policies according to changes in the environment as host group memberships are updated.

 Is an inline appliance required to control how a host communicates with other hosts on my network?

 No, access controls are monitored and controlled at the host level.
 The access controls implemented on a protected system are independent of the path a machine may take in attempting communications.
 Similarly, attempts to send traffic from a managed machine to an unapproved destination is terminated at the source - and your ability to stop such traffic is not dependent on the traffic traversing a security appliance..